"The battle rages on"

 - Serenity had a rather impressive battle between the Alliance fleet and the Reavers chasing Mal, it even had sound (it was technically in the upper atmosphere of Mr. Universe's moon).

-- Star Wreck: In the Pirkinning builds up into one.
+- Star Wreck: In the Pirkinning builds up into one, although, technically, there are two.

 - Independence Day ends with a space fighter chase through an enormous alien mothership to escape from an imminent nuclear detonation.